95th Congress (beginning)

 introduces Barry Goldwater

 $50 duty-free goods

 The John G. Tower Digital Media Collection is a cooperative effort between Southwestern University and Southern Methodist University.

-Southwestern’s A. Frank Smith, Jr. Library Center holds the John G. Tower

-	Papers.
-SMU is home to the John Goodwin Tower Center for Public Policy and

-	International Affairs.
-The center promotes the study and discussion of politics

-	and international affairs, and engages students in public service through

-	insightful teaching and hands-on research.
-SMU Libraries provides a full range

-	of digitization and digital library services through the Norwick Center for
+Southwestern’s A. Frank Smith, Jr. Library Center holds the John G. Tower Papers.
+SMU is home to the John Goodwin Tower Center for Public Policy and International Affairs.
+The center promotes the study and discussion of politics and international affairs, and engages students in public service through insightful teaching and hands-on research.
+SMU Libraries provides a full range of digitization and digital library services through the Norwick Center for Digital Solutions.

-	Digital Solutions.

-	For the project, Southwestern selected 208 multimedia objects from its John G.

-	Tower Papers special collection, including film, video, and audio recordings by

-	and about John Tower.
-Currently, there are 198 audio files and 12 video files.

-	The objects were digitized and formatted for the web by SMU’s Norwick Center for
+For the project, Southwestern selected 208 multimedia objects from its John G. Tower Papers special collection, including film, video, and audio recordings by and about John Tower.
+Currently, there are 196 audio files and 12 video files.
+The objects were digitized and formatted for the web by SMU’s Norwick Center.

-	Digital Solutions.

 Holdings and Highlights

 The John G. Tower Digital Media Collection contains selected video and audio clips that highlight the many facets of John G. Tower’s life and career.

 Within the digital collection are multiple items from Senator Tower's Capitol Cloakroom and Weekly Radio Report shows.

 A native Texan, John G. Tower is famous for his far-reaching political career that covered three decades.